Alveolar Cleft Grafting

-Cleft palate (shown at left) and cleft lip are birth defects that cause facial deformities.
+Cleft palate and cleft lip are birth defects that cause facial deformities.
 The defects occur early in prenatal life, when the sides of the lip and the roof of the mouth in a developing fetus do not fuse together as they should.
 Clefts can be complete or partial and can occur on one side of the face or on both.

 Both cleft palate and cleft lip create serious functional and aesthetic problems in the mouth, nose and face that often require surgical correction.
 A cleft palate causes a hole in the hard palate (the bony ridge at the roof of the mouth) and/or the soft palate (the muscle tissue farther back in the roof of the mouth), thus affecting a toddler’s ability to develop normal speech and possibly affecting an infant’s ability to nurse.
 This should be corrected before the age of 2, as speech development is known to occur between 1 and 2 years of age.
 A cleft lip leaves the top lip unfused.
 The resulting appearance may range from a small notch in the skin to a complete separation from the lip to the nose.
 It is often addressed surgically within the first few months of life, to improve the child’s nursing ability.